West Virginia insurance laws

 Prescription Drug Rebate Impact to Commercial Health Insurance Plans

-This bulletin discusses the impact of prescription drug rebates on commercial health insurance plans in West Virginia.
+This bulletin discusses the impact of new pharmacy reimbursement laws on commercial health insurance plans in West Virginia.

 Provides data on West Virginia health insurance marketplace enrollment and rates for 2026 plan year

-Guidance on the use of aerial imagery in underwriting and claims processes for homeowners insurance.
+This bulletin provides guidance on the use of aerial imagery in homeowners insurance.

-Guidance on the use of AI systems in insurance practices.
+This bulletin addresses the use of AI systems in insurance and their compliance with state laws.

 Insurance Holding Company Systems